joj-macho/joj-macho.github.io/tutorials/python/python-oop.md

 #### Getters and Setters

+A method that exists purely to access an attribute is called a getter, while a method that modifies an attribute is called a setter.
+Particularly in Python, the existence of these methods should be justified by some form of data modification or data validation that the methods perform in conjunction with accessing or modifying the attribute.
+If a method does none of that and merely returns from or assigns to the attribute, it is known as a bare getter or setter, which is considered an anti-pattern, especially in Python.

 Encapsulation often involves restricting direct access to instance variables and encouraging the use of getter and setter methods for controlled access.
 This approach ensures that the internal state of an object remains protected, and modifications adhere to defined rules.

 {% highlight python %}